About the Graduate Programs

 Students and faculty often collaborate with the numerous environment-related research centers on campus, including the Center for Ecology and Evolutionary Biology, the Ecological Design Center, the Environmental and Natural Resources Law Program, the Institute for a Sustainable Environment, and the Oregon Institute of Marine Biology.

-Our graduate curriculum emphasizes flexible and individualized degree-planning.
-We encourage innovative and interdisciplinary work culminating in first-rate scholarship and creative projects in subjects ranging from biology, geography and psychology to environmental humanities and policy studies.
-Students design a course plan tailored to their individual goals and interests and select faculty mentors from across the university to advise them in developing and completing their projects and theses.
+Our graduate curriculum emphasizes flexible and individualized programs.
+We encourage innovative and interdisciplinary work culminating in first-rate, interdisciplinary scholarship and creative projects that draw from the natural sciences, social sciences, humanities, environmental design, law and policy, journalism, and education.
+Students design an individualized course plan and select faculty mentors from across the university to advise them in developing and completing their projects and theses.
 Students may also take courses and work with faculty at our partner institutions, Oregon State University and Portland State University.
-Many of our students pursue concurrent degrees in law; planning, public policy, and management; landscape architecture, and other fields.
+Many of our students pursue concurrent degrees in law; planning, public policy, and management; landscape architecture; Arts and Sciences departments; and other fields.

-Most graduate students in Environmental Studies receive funding for all or part of their graduate study.
-Doctoral students are funded jointly by Environmental Studies and the student’s focal department for the length of time that is typical within the focal department.
+Most graduate students in Environmental Studies receive funding for all or part of their graduate study through teaching and research assistantships.
+Doctoral students are funded jointly by Environmental Studies and the students’ focal department.

 Graduates of our program work in national, state, and local government as well as national and regional environmental organizations, and many have pursued careers in research and teaching at leading colleges and universities.
 See our alumni page to find out more about what our alumni are doing now.